 Conflicts and disputes can usually be avoided by planning ahead for problems and issues.
-Choosing an expert witness for construction disputes from the outset can go a long way to highlighting potential risk areas along the way.
+Choosing an expert witness for construction disputes from the outset could go a long way to highlighting potential risk areas along the way.
 However, most people don’t enter into a project anticipating a dispute.
 Indeed, it would seem more than a little cynical if they did.

 However, despite the best planning and strategising, disputes can still escalate and you might find yourself in court.

-Our director - Shirley Thomson advises that when the time comes, “it is vital to have connections with trusted, experienced and professional consultancies who will act as your expert witness to strengthen your case in court.”
+Our director - Shirley Thomson advises that when the time comes, “it is vital to have the appropriately qualified, experienced professional who will act as your expert witness to strengthen your case in court.”

-When two parties are conflicted they need unbiased, clear and professional expert testimony to settle the dispute.
+When a party gets into a dispute they need unbiased, clear and professional expert testimony to settle.
 An expert witness is a specified expert who uses their skills, expertise and training to assist courts in understanding technical or specific issues from their professional viewpoint.

 The witness usually writes a report around their testimony and can be asked to provide a statement in court proceedings.
-Expert witnesses are generally invited to give an opinion on the validity of claims put forward by the opposition which are loosely divided into four categories of construction law: Quantum; Contract Interpretation; Defects and Claims for Delay and Loss and Expense, and Professional Negligence.
+Expert witnesses are generally invited to give an opinion on the validity of claims put forward by the opposition which are loosely divided into five categories of construction law: Quantum; Contract Interpretation; Defects, Claims for Delay and Loss and Expense, and Professional Negligence.